takluyver/nbopen/README.rst

     nbopen AwesomeNotebook.ipynb

-To integrate with Linux/BSD file managers, so you can double click on notebooks to open them, clone the repository and run ``./xdg-install.sh``.
+To integrate with your file manager, so you can double click on notebooks to open them, clone the repository and run:

+* Linux/BSD: ``./xdg-install.sh``.
+* Windows: ``python win-install.py``
+* Mac: Pull requests welcome!